 - High-value items may be sold through auction or via the Sue Ryder eBay site.

 Sign up now using our quick online form below.

 You can also download and complete the Retail Gift Aid declaration form to take into your nearest shop.
 Or register in-store by completing a declaration when you drop off your donation.

 Using our free furniture collection service?

-When you contact our National Furniture office they will talk to you about signing up for Gift Aid.
+When you contact us to arrange a furniture collection, a member of Sue Ryder staff will talk to you about signing up for Gift Aid.